Who we are

 The Canadian Journalism Foundation attracts presidents, CEOs and senior executives from Canada's leading institutions.
 CJF's Executive Committee and Board of Governors include high-level representatives from corporations, media organizations, academic institutions, professional associations, and some of Canada's leading charitable foundations.
 CJF is built on the commitment of these inspired and influential individuals who lend their time and expertise to furthering CJF's mission.

 CJF's approach is built on four cornerstones:

 Justice.
 Equity.
 Unity.
 Democracy.
 We explore the most pressing issues facing the country today at our monthly CJF J-Talks – public events where journalists, business people, government officials, academics and students gather to discuss the role of the media in Canadian society.
 Journalists gain insights into conditions and constraints that guide business and government decisions and actions.
-Non-journalists gain an understanding of the realities that drive media policies and practices.(Left: Murray Brewster, senior war correspondent for The Canadian Press, and Lisa LaFlamme, senior editor and anchor of CTV National News, discuss the changing nature of war reporting.)
+Non-journalists gain an understanding of the realities that drive media policies and practices.(Left: Michael Cooke, editor of the Toronto Star, discussed the future of newspapers alongside other editors and publishers during the 2012-2013 season.)

 CJF is working tirelessly to ensure journalism is at its best.
 Those immersed in the industry have come to depend on J-Source.ca (English) and ProjetJ.ca (French) to provide them with the latest journalism news, opinions, tools, advice and connections.
 These website projects are maintained in cooperation with the country’s leading journalism schools and organizations, and feature original and collected resources.
 Their goal is to enable a national, online conversation about the achievement of, and challenges to, excellence in Canadian journalism, and provide a convenient and trustworthy source of information and commentary.